TigerEyeLabs/duckdb-dart/README.md

 ---

-## Building DuckDB.Dart
+## Building DuckDB.Dart from Source

 ### Install Dependencies

 Install fvm, [Getting Started](https://fvm.app/documentation/getting-started/installation)

 Install any platform dependencies for DuckDB.
-[DuckDB Building Instructions](https://duckdb.org/docs/dev/building/build_instructions.html).
+Here are the [DuckDB Building Instructions](https://duckdb.org/docs/dev/building/build_instructions.html).
+Also, the github workflows are the best examples to learn from.

 ### Build DuckDB